svenfuchs/gem-release/README.md

 The license added by default is the MIT License.
 If `--license [name]` is given then this license will be added.
 The only other license file shipped is the Mozilla Public License v2.0.
 Other licenses must be present in the local or global directory `.gem-release/licenses`.
+If `--no-license` is given then no license will be added.

 ## gem bump